BradleyDickson/WireGuard-on-Edgerouter-x/README.md

 # WireGuard-on-Edgerouter-x
 These scripts combine things from NordVPN instructions and from various posts by Lochnair to quickly establish a working WireGuard interface on your Edgerouter.
 The idea is to configure WireGuard and use the policy based routing to direct traffic from a single IP on your network through the tunnel.

+I use debain package for wireguard from https://github.com/Lochnair/vyatta-wireguard/releases

 ## WireGuard for single or multiple IPs

 Where IP1 IP2, etc, are your local IP addresses and mullvad.conf is your wireguard conf file: